spullen/sort_this/README.md

       column_name: (Optional) The name of the column to sort on.
 If left blank it will use the sort name.
       default:     (Optional) Defines a default sort if provided.
-The valid options are 'ASC' or 'DESC'. table_name   (Optional) Overrides the table name used, should usually be used in coordination with joins.
+The valid options are 'ASC' or 'DESC'.
+      table_name:  (Optional) Overrides the table name used, should usually be used in coordination with joins.
       joins:       (Optional) Defines an association to join on, this should be provided if the column is in another table. ** Requires table name to be set. **
                               This is what you would usually pass into a joins or includes clause for ActiveRecord.
       clause:      (Optional) Overrides the clause used for the sort.